Alibaba revenue soars ahead of IPO

 Even as Alibaba prepares for its IPO it has continued to invest more than $5 billion in acquisitions since the beginning of the year, including Web browser maker UCWeb and mobile mapping service AutoNavi Holdings Ltd. The number of subsidiaries and consolidated entities has jumped to 279 from 202 from March to June, according to the updated prospectus.

-(Additional reporting by Tanya Agrawal in Bangalore; Editing by Joyjeet Das and Bernard Orr)
+(Additional reporting by Tanya Agrawal in Bangalore; Editing by Joyjeet Das, Bernard Orr)

-TOKYO Sharp Corp on Friday reported a narrower annual loss for the year ended in March, as a cost-cutting drive by Taiwanese owner Foxconn started to show results.

-TOKYO Sony Corp said on Friday it expects annual operating profit to surge 73.2 percent, closing in on a two decade-old record, as its cash-cow image sensor business recovers from quake damage and enjoys strong demand from smartphone vendors.